-One supplement we do give our chickens is ginger powder and we’ve wrote about this extensively here.
+One supplement we do give our chickens is ginger powder, and we’ve written about this extensively here.

-You can mix ginger powder up with their game feed and it helps to boost their circulation and spread vitamins and nutrients throughout their body.
+You can mix ginger powder up with their game feed, and it helps boost their circulation and spread vitamins and nutrients throughout their body.

 THE BEST APPLE CIDER VINEGAR

 If only one of your chickens has lost their feathers, it could be that she is just broody.
 A broody hen wants to hatch their own chicks, and she will lay on top of its eggs all day long.

 You will easily notice that she is broody because she won’t leave the nesting box and rarely eat.